-- 1. The candidate will understand basic financial statements and reports of Canada life insurance companies and be able to analyze the data in them. - 7.
+- 1. The candidate will understand basic financial statements and reports of U.S. life insurance companies and be able to analyze the data in them. - 7.
 The candidate will be able to evaluate risks faced by a Company by virtue of the Company's products, assets and management strategies and practices and be able to evaluate the appropriateness of various methods of risk mitigation.

-- (1d) Explain fair value accounting principles. - (7a) Identify, categorize and evaluate potential sources of risk in products including but not limited to mortality, morbidity and lapse. - (7b) Identify, categorize and evaluate potential sources of risk in investments including but not limited to credit risk, liquidity and asset-liability matching. - (7e) Describe and apply methods of risk mitigation and hedging and to understand the limitations of such methods.
+- (1e) Describe and critique the framework and principles used in the calculation of reserves under a Fair Value approach. - (7a) Identify, categorize and evaluate potential sources of risk in products including but not limited to mortality, morbidity and lapse. - (7b) Identify, categorize and evaluate potential sources of risk in investments including but not limited to credit risk, liquidity and asset-liability matching. - (7e) Describe and apply methods of risk mitigation and hedging and to understand the limitations of such methods.